rivermont/spidy/README.md

 This will create all of the necessary files if they don't already exist.<br>
 Then run `run.bat`.

-### Arguments
+### Config
-On running, spidy will ask for input regarding its various arguments.
+On running, spidy may ask for input regarding its various arguments.<br>

-#### Defaults
+However, you can also use one of the configuration files, or even create your own.

-To run spidy with the default configuration, launch spidy with:
+To use spidy with a configuration file, use the command:

-> python crawler.py Default
+> python crawler.py <fileName>

+Where `<fileName>` is the name of the config file - minus the `.cfg` extension.

+The config files included with spidy are:

+  - `default.cfg`: The default version.
+  - `heavy.cfg`: Run spidy with all of its features enabled.
+  - `light.cfg`: Disable most features; only crawls pages for links.
+  - `rivermont.cfg`: My personal favorite settings.

 ## Running
 Spidy logs a lot of information to the command line.<br>